testvon/alecsatin.github.io/_posts/2017-05-22-testimony-of-dr-zach-ruff.md

 ## 1. Christians are here on earth in 2017 to bear witness to the salvation of Jesus Christ.

-These 16 year-olds provide a wonderful example of manifesting the gifts of the spirit (e.g. peace, patience, gentleness, goodness, self-control).
-Are you able to do the same?
+These 16 year-olds manifest the gifts of the spirit (peace, patience, gentleness, goodness, self-control) in the face of an authority who displays aggression and hatred.

 ## 2. Speaking the truth in love is always used by the Holy Spirit.